ratmice/nimbleparse_lsp/README.md

 Then follow the configuration in [neovim/](neovim/README.md)

 ## Developer options
-Append `--console` to the install command, to enable tokio-console support.
+* `--console` to the install command, to enable tokio-console support.
+* `--debug` to install with debug symbols.

 ## Projects
 [Crimson](https://github.com/ratmice/crimson)